promptpirate-x/discord-id-bypass-tool/README.md

 ---
 # UPDATE
-Discord "may" be adding blink tests now, so let me now if they are and ill map that with an update
+Discord "may" be adding blink tests now, so let me now if they are and ill map that with an update.
+Either way, Discord is rooted in the short/long term, time to bail.
+This will help anons who've been locked out if they need to find out where the server they were in is migrating too

 ## What is this?